Dupage County Paternity Attorney

-Establishing paternity is a critical step in many family law cases involving children.
-Whether you are a mother seeking child support or a father fighting for parental rights, the legal determination of paternity can have lasting implications on your relationship with your child and your financial obligations.
-At Kulerski and Cornelison, we provide experienced legal guidance for clients throughout DuPage and Cook County who are seeking to establish or dispute paternity.
+Establishing paternity is a critical step in many family law matters involving children.
+Whether you are a mother seeking financial support for your child or a father looking to protect your parental rights, the legal determination of paternity can have long-lasting effects on your family and your future.
+At Kulerski & Cornelison, attorney Kari Cornelison provides experienced legal guidance to clients throughout DuPage County who need help establishing or disputing paternity.

 Need Help Now?